Skip to main content

 The fourth stage presents significant dystrophy of the anus and nearby tissues.
 The nodes drop out frequently or permanently and do not straighten out on their own.
 Bleeding from the anus is frequent and heavy.
 Complications may develop in the form of par proctitis and/or infection.
 Constant pain, which will increase during sitting, walking, or minimal physical activity.

-What Are the Types of Hemorrhoids?
+What are the Types of Hemorrhoids?

 Chronic and acute hemorrhoids are differentiated.
 The term acute hemorrhoids are generally used to describe a condition in which both thrombosis and inflammation of the vascular wall (phlebitis) occur at the same time, within a short period of time.
 Without treatment, the disease can progress to chronic hemorrhoids.
 It can last for months or years.